Ruk33/form-validation/README.md

 };
 ```

-Also, we can assign an element to check for the values:
+Also, we can assign an element to check for the value:

 ```javascript
 var rules = {